- Programs & Services

 Social Security Cards

-Beginning August 1, 2014, Social Security will no longer issue Social Security Number verification printouts in their field offices.
-Individuals who need proof of their SSN and cannot locate their card, will need to apply for a *replacement card, which takes 7 to 10 business days.
+Individuals who need proof of their SSN and cannot locate their card, will need to apply for a *replacement card, which takes up to 14 business days.

 - Replacement Card: Your Social Security card is legal proof of your Social Security number.
 If you need proof of your number, and you can’t find your card, you will need a replacement card.
 To get a replacement card, you must complete an Application for a Social Security Card – Form SS-5), which can be found online at www.socialsecurity.gov/ssnumber.